openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Issuer

-This specification defines an API for credential issuance provided by a Credential Issuer.
+This specification defines an API for Credential issuance provided by a Credential Issuer.
 The API is comprised of the following endpoints:

 * A mandatory Credential Endpoint from which Credentials can be issued (see (#credential-endpoint)).
 * An optional Batch Credential Endpoint from which multiple Credentials can be issued in one request (see (#batch-credential-endpoint)).
-* An optional Deferred Credential Endpoint to allow for the deferred delivery of credentials (see (#deferred-credential-issuance)).
+* An optional Deferred Credential Endpoint to allow for the deferred delivery of Credentials (see (#deferred-credential-issuance)).
 * An optional mechanism for the Credential Issuer to make a Credential Offer to the Wallet to encourage the Wallet to start the issuance flow (see (#credential_offer_endpoint)).
 * A mechanism for the Credential Issuer to publish metadata about the Credentials it is capable of issuing (see (#credential-issuer-metadata)).